hchiam/learning-godot/README.md

   - you have to save the original instance for the "imported" instances to update to match
   - you can customize one of those instances, which overrides the original instance's properties
     - you can show an instance's children with: right-click > checkmark Editable Children
+  - you can customize one of those instances' PhysicsMaterial (a resource) in the Inspector panel with: down arrow dropdown > Make Unique > props unlocked!
 - cmd + d = duplicate
 - cmd + c --> cmd + v = create child